Peter Corrigan

 Peter Russell Corrigan AM (6 May 1941 – 1 December 2016) was an Australian architect and was involved in the completion of works in stage and set design.

-Early life and achievements
+Background

+Education

 Corrigan was educated at Christian Brothers College, St Kilda and then completed his degree in architecture, in 1966 at Melbourne University.
+He further pursued his studies at Yale University in 1969, completing a master's degree in Environmental Design.

+Architecture career

-He further pursued his studies at Yale University in 1969 under Robert Venturi, completing a master's degree in Environmental Design.
-Having worked for Philip Johnson, Paul Rudolf, César Pelli and Kevin Roche in New Haven, he returned to Australia in 1974 where he formed his practice, Edmond and Corrigan, a partnership with his wife, Maggie Edmond, initiated in 1975.
-As a part of Edmond and Corrigan, they won 35 RAIA state awards and four Natural Architectural Design awards.
+After working for Philip Johnson, Paul Rudolf, César Pelli and Kevin Roche in New Haven, he returned to Australia in 1974 where he formed his practice, Edmond and Corrigan, a partnership with his wife, Maggie Edmond, initiated in 1975.
+As a part of Edmond and Corrigan, they won 35 RAIA state awards and four Australian National Architecture Awards.